 student input and are part of the official school uniform.

-Head wear is essential for outdoor activities during Terms I and IV.
+School hats are essential for outdoor activities during Terms 1 and 4.

 Illness Accident Injury